 Instructions

-- Spray a non-stick frying pan or griddle lightly with canola oil, and begin heating it on medium-high.
+- Begin heating a non-stick frying pan over medium-high heat.
 Meanwhile, mix all the dry ingredients (flours through cloves) and add the rind, juice, and raisins to a well in the center.
 Mix briefly, just until combined (a few lumps are okay).

 - When the skillet is hot, drop the batter by quarter-cupfuls and cook until the tops are beginning to bubble.
 Turn and cook a couple more minutes until the underside is golden and the inside is cooked.
 Serve immediately.